notaryproject/notation/specs/directory.md

 ### Signature Caches

 The signatures are cached to optimize the network traffic.
-The path of a cached signature for a certain manifest follows the pattern below.
+The path of cached signatures for a certain target manifest (e.g. an image manifest) follows the pattern below.

 ```
 {CACHE}/notation/signatures/{manifest-digest-algorithm}/{manifest-digest}/{signature-blob-digest-algorithm}/{signature-digest}.sig